-2. Request to Enter Default (Judicial Council Form FL-165) with a copy and a stamped envelope for Respondent, or Appearance, Stipulations and Waivers (Judicial Council Form FL-130) as appropriate.
+2. Request to Enter Default (Judicial Council Form FL-165).
+In lieu of providing a stamped envelope for Respondent, the party may pay an additional court eCourt fee to authorize the court to provide the envelope on their behalf, or Appearance, Stipulations and Waivers (Judicial Council Form FL-130) as appropriate.

-3. Judgment (Judicial Council Form FL-180) with any attachments: original and copies if hard copies are requested.
+3. Judgment (Judicial Council Form FL-180) with any attachments-